BretStateham/FlySimExpress/Labs/flysimexpress-03.md

     cd /FlySimExpress/FlySimFunctions
     ```

-1. Run the following command to view your existing deployment credentials:
+1. First, see if you already have Deployment Credentials configured for your subscription.
+To do so, run the following command to view your existing deployment credentials:

     ```bash
     az functionapp deployment user show
     ```

 1. In the output from the previous statement, locate the **`"publishingUserName"`** value and see if you recognize it, and can recall the password for it.

+    > **Note**: If you have NOT yet configured deployment credentials, the "`publishgUserName`" will be `null`.

     ```bash
     {